ansatzcapital/dilib/docs/source/experimental.md

-between configs and containers, no exposed singleton/prototype/etc. specs, no special collection specs, no mix-in hacks, no lazy kwargs, words like `cache` instead of `Singleton`, anonymous specs are expressed with regular Python construction).
+between configs and containers, no exposed singleton/prototype/etc. specs, no special collection specs, no mix-in hacks, no lazy kwargs, words like `cache` instead of `Singleton`, anonymous specs are expressed with regular Python construction)
-- Although classic syntax should work entirely with static type checkers, because we don't need to "lie" to the type checker (e.g., `dilib.Singleton(T) -> T`), we should have much more robust static checking across editor contexts and time
+- Although classic syntax should work entirely with static type checkers, because we don't need to "lie" to the type checker (e.g., `dilib.Singleton(T) -> T`), we should have much more robust static checking across editor/checker contexts and time
 - Instead of a bag of global inputs (which can even collide), local inputs are explicitly linked to their types, but still easily available at the top level when creating a container
+- Force user to consider when the container value type should be abstract instead of concrete

 Cons

-- More boilerplate code (e.g., need to style as a proper function, can't infer type from value)
+- More boilerplate code.
+Specifically, everything needs to be a proper Python property-style method (e.g., need to type `def ...`, can't infer value type)

 ## Pros over Simple Alternative